 Many musicians tend to spend a lot of time on the go.
 Whether it’s on their daily commute, in hotel rooms, on trains, planes, buses or even touring worldwide, there will be lots of times where access to their studios, hardware or software is unavailable.
 Luckily, in this case, it’s 2022 and the era of the smartphone/tablet is well and truly upon us.
 As technology has advanced over the years there are a number of new methods in which creatives can get their ideas down on the move in the form of apps.
 People have recorded entire tracks just using apps like the ones below – notably mentioning Kendrick Lamar’s DAMN. track ‘Pride‘ was created using just a guitar and iPhone.

-If you’re into programming beats, tweaking filters and generally exploring the world of electronic soundscapes we offer a number of courses in London, Los Angeles and Online in Music Production & Sound Engineering.
-Plus, we’re currently offering 25% off selected London, Online and LA courses until 31st May with the codes: LONDON25, ONLINE25 and LA25.
+If you’re into programming beats, tweaking filters and generally exploring the world of electronic soundscapes, we offer a number of courses in London, Los Angeles and Online in Music Production & Sound Engineering that are sure to up your game.
+Want to find out more?
+Then head over to our website.

-So, follow on below and check out our list of 7 Essential Free Apps for Making Music on The Go.
-They’re perfect for making quick loops, recording samples or just laying down elements and jamming over when you’re bored.
+Follow on below and check out our list of 7 Essential Free Apps for Making Music on The Go.
+They’re perfect for making quick loops, recording samples or just laying down elements and jamming over them when you’re bored.

 It goes without saying that GarageBand is an incredible app considering it’s free to download.
 The app comes with a well-stocked professional sound library as well as featuring the ability to record your own sounds on the go.
 It includes 32 track performance, a beat sequencer, a live loop DJ feature and more so it’s perfect for building beats wherever you are.